 The employment contracts of Mr. Schmidt and Mr. Bengel provide for compensation payments pursuant to Sec.
-74 HGB for the term of a one-year ban on competition and full remuneration paid to the surviving dependents of deceased management board members for a six-month period.
+74 HGB for the term of a one-year ban on competition and full remuneration paid to the surviving dependants of deceased executive board members for a six-month period.